 - Rescuers must appropriately assess the situation.

-- Rescuer must have appropriate choice and use of aid.
+- The rescuer must have an appropriate choice and use of aid.

-- Rescuer must have appropriate entry and efficient approach to the victim.
+- The rescuer must have an appropriate entry and efficient approach to the victim.

-- Rescuer must have appropriate choice of tow for the circumstance.
+- The rescuer must have an appropriate choice of two for the circumstance.

-- Rescuer must secure the victim at nearest point of safety.
+- The rescuer must secure the victim at the nearest point of safety.

-- Rescuer must use take appropriate care of the victim and complete a follow-up.
+- The rescuer must use take appropriate care of the victim and complete a follow-up.

-- Rescuer must have visual contact and constructive communication with victim and partner throughout the rescue.
+- The rescuer must have visual contact and constructive communication with the victim and partner throughout the rescue.

-- Rescuer must use bystander appropriately if available.
+- The rescuer must use bystanders appropriately if available.

-- Treatment should continue until rescuers relieved of responsibility.
+- Treatment should continue until rescuers are relieved of responsibility.

-- Rescuers must use a head-up approach and reverse and ready positioning technique as part of a efficient and appropriate approach.
+- Rescuers must use a head-up approach and reverse and ready positioning technique as part of an efficient and appropriate approach.

 - Aids will be appropriate and realistic to the environment.

-- Use of barrier device during first aid and CPR is strongly recommended.
+- Use of barrier devices during first aid and CPR is strongly recommended.

 To successfully complete Bronze Star candidates must complete a rescue following all of the knowledge and skill requirements posted above.